syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 {% endtabs %}

 >**NOTE**
        If you disabled the `autoColumnWidth`, then you must set `fitAllColumnsInOnePage` as false.
 Then only, the overflowing columns are drawn in next page.
-Because, `fitAllColumnsInOnePage` has top most priority.
+Because `fitAllColumnsInOnePage` has topmost priority.

 ## Change the orientation of the PDF document

-You can change the orientation of a page in PDF document by using `PdfDocument.pageSettings.orientation` property.
+You can change the orientation of a page in PDF document by using the `PdfDocument.pageSettings.orientation` property.

-To change the page orientation, you need to export the `SfDataGrid` to `PdfGrid` using `exportToPdfGrid` method and draw the exported `PdfGrid` into a `PdfDocument`.
+To change the page orientation, you need to export the `SfDataGrid` to `PdfGrid` using the `exportToPdfGrid` method and draw the exported `PdfGrid` into a `PdfDocument`.

 {% tabs %}
 {% highlight Dart %}